ParthChaudhary31/Security_Marketplace_Frontend/README.md

   4.3 Select The Network -> Shibuya Network -> Via Shibuya and Connect it.

   4.4 Click On Faucet to Get The Funds.

+### Fund Your Wallet With Stablecoin token (Mock ERC20)
+5. Token balance will enable the user to create a Post, select a bidder, submit an audit & and facilitate further transactions on the website.

+   5.1 Deploy an ERC20 standard token.

+   5.2 Add the token address in the src/constant.ts file.

+   5.3 Replace the value of constant CONTRACT_ADDRESS_BID_TOKEN  with your deployed address.